VBukowsky81/KerasANNBuild/README.md

 But I will add PyTorch examples, later on, of course.

 Anyway, this has all the basic parts - data preprocessing, setting up batch sizes, variables, testing, etc. Building ANN's in Keras is just so clean and neat.
-Everything is in one line - layer type, number of nodes, weights initilizer, activation function, etc. PyTorch is significantly different, but for a good reasons.
+Everything is in one line - layer type, number of nodes, weights initializer, activation function, etc. PyTorch is significantly different, but for a good reasons.

-So 100 epochs run, typical regression task - prediciting future data.
-In this case, we are prediciting banking clients turnaround.
+So 100 epochs run, typical regression task - predicting future data.
+In this case, we are predicting banking clients turnaround.
 Typical data science project.

 Anyway, next I will demonstrate CNN's and how they work.
 Then I will go into RNN's/LSTMs(although, of course they are outdated, long ago, but just for demonstration).
 Next I will build Attention-based model, and dabble into Transformers.

 I am a passionate, passionate fan of this field, and I devour any information I find on this.

-I can go on and on and on about this - optimization algorithms, and their advatages/disadvntages, backpropgation and gradient calculation math, ideal batch sizes and NN setups and configurations, for particular goals.
+I can go on and on and on about this - optimization algorithms, and their advantages/disadvantages, backpropagation and gradient calculation math, ideal batch sizes and NN setups and configurations, for particular goals.

 GAN's, GPT-3(and other amazing language models), i-GPT, GPT-f, CLIP, Reinforcment Learning/Q-learning, Markov's equations.
 Deeper math and philosical implication of this incredible field.
 Like I said - I can go on and on for hours.